 - Access the information you need to make informed decisions

-- Contact relevant people or contact them on your behalf
+- Support you to contact relevant people or contact them on your behalf

 - Explore your options and rights